 According to recent research, the use of peer-to-peer payment apps is expected to double by 2020, from 69 million users to 126 million.
 This means you might soon find yourself using such technology to split a bill, pitch in for a family birthday gift or pay back your friend.

 2) If you’re an Apple user, you might’ve heard some buzz about the new iOS update.
-This is going to include a feature where you can pay your friends directly through iMessage without having to download a separate app.
+This includes a feature where you can pay your friends directly through iMessage without having to download a separate app.
 When you receive money this way, it appears as an Apple Pay Cash Card in your digital wallet.
 This can then be used to pay instantly at stores or online or can even be transferred to your bank account.

 And finally, there’s no denying that a digital wallet is just straight up convenient.